 To attend one of their congregations you have to contact them to find out how you can contact a minister so that you can visit.

 Their “We Believe” page has 4 PDF editions to cover the subject.
 One is a “Workbook,” another is an “Adult Edition, “another is a Youth Edition, and lastly a “Portuguese Edition.”
 The page itself is extremely long and ends up being nothing but absolute, mass confusion.

 This holds true for their other pages.
-Their search box will bring up so many articles that you are overwhelmed with what to read, plus their articles, especially the archived ones, do not have a date on them.
+Their search box (which is not available on their home page) will bring up so many articles that you are overwhelmed with what to read, plus their articles, especially the archived ones, do not have a date on them.

 Need For Discernment

 Many since the changes have already exited the Worldwide Church of God (now known as Grace Communion International), after coming to see that headquarters is more interested in themselves and money than in the individual members and in seeing the heretical direction they are headed–the ecumenical one world religion.

 WCG Has Aligned With the One World Religion (letter to ESN)

 May all our readers turn to the true Lord Jesus Christ and His inerrant Word, asking for spiritual discernment and wisdom in understanding what is going on in much of the Christian arena today and choose to have no part in it.